ScottSoren/pyCOox_public/README.rst

 paper_I_fig_S1
 --------------
 Supplementary Figure S1 of `Tracking oxygen atoms in electrochemical CO oxidation – Part I: Oxygen exchange via CO2 hydration <https://doi.org/10.1016/j.electacta.2021.137842>`_
 (Paper I) shows the derivation of the mass spec calibration (sensitivity factors), RHE calibration, and working distance calibration used throughout the articles.

 The script paper_I_fig_S1.py works produces the three subfigures and functions as a tutorial on chip EC-MS calibration.
 The folder also contains the calibration file (produced by the script) that other scripts in this repository read.

 paper_I_fig_2
 --------------
-Figure 2 of Paper I
+Figure 2 of Paper I is a repeat of the classic Figure 3 of `Trimarco et al, 2018 <https://doi.org/10.1016/j.electacta.2018.02.060>`_ but in 18-O labeled electrolyte.
+Two experiments are ploted: cyclic voltammatry in He-saturated and CO-saturated electrolyte (a and b), and a CO stripping experiment (c and d).

-This figure is a repeat of the classic Figure 3 of `Trimarco et al, 2018 <https://doi.org/10.1016/j.electacta.2018.02.060>`_ but in 18-O labeled electrolyte.
-The script makes the EC-MS plots (vs time) and vs potential.
+The script makes the EC-MS plots of calibrated molecular fluxes together with electrohemical data both vs time (a and c) and vs potential (b and d).
 It shows that manipulation of these EC-MS data sets becomes easy and (dare I admit it) fun with ixdat.

 paper_I_fig_3